Barbara Joscelyne

-Barbara Roach (née Joscelyne, born 9 May 1959 in Bishop's Stortford, England) is a British Paralympian athlete.
+Barbara Roach (née Joscelyne, born 9 May 1959) is a British Paralympian athlete.
 In the 1980 Summer Paralympics she won the gold medal in the E category 100m, 400 metres, and long jump.
 In 1984, competing in the A6 category, she won the gold medal in discus and a silver medal for the 100m and shot put.

 She married Roy Roach in 1990 and went on to having three children: Katharine, Helen and Patrick.

 She currently works at the Hertfordshire and Essex High School and Science College in Bishop's Stortford, Hertfordshire.